 The Internet of Things describes the technology connection between people and the physical objects around them.
 That can be impactful for a wide range of industries.
 One such example is agriculture.
 Farmers can use IoT to remotely track their crops, livestock, soil quality, storage facilities, and other needs.
 That can include weather forecasts, predictive analytics, threshold alerts, and autonomous tools.

 Globally, IoT spending is projected to reach 1.1 trillion by 2023.
-That is up substantially from the 749 billion USD in spending that was reported in 2020.
+That IT Trend is up substantially from the 749 billion USD in spending that was reported in 2020.
 As an evolving market, businesses continue to find new ways to use technology to interact with their workflow.
 It is essential for innovating business structures.
 It can also help keep them sustainable through increased productivity and reduced wastage.

 2. Computing Technologies